 “Come on,” Ben insisted.
 “I’m sure they’ve restocked my fancy-shit bar by now.”

-Travis’ laughter was throaty and deep in response.
+Travis’ laughter was throaty and deep.
 He shook his head but hesitated for only a second, a mere second, before leaving the keys in the ignition for the valet.

 “Good night, gentlemen,” the doorman said to them as they passed, palming the twenty dollar bill Ben placed into his hand, touching the brim of his hat in farewell as the two men pushed through the front rotating glass door together.